gb103/OEScoreEngine/README.md

 ```
 For most common keys, such as Recency, Frequency & access time, we have defined key names and their weightage.

-** Default weightage are defined based on our multiple experiments, so I encourage to use them but still each value is customizable **
+**Default weightage are defined based on our multiple experiments, so I encourage to use them but still each value is customizable**

-3. Initialise the OESFeedQueue with the List of data which we already saved into persistant storage such as Database,
+3. Initialise the OESFeedQueue with the List of data which we already saved into persistant storage such as Database, </br>
-** It would be thelist<T implemented OESFeedItem> , T is the model class which we defined in step 1 **
+**It should be the return as. list<T implemented OESFeedItem> where T is the model class which we defined in step 1**
 ```
     oesFeedQueue.prePopulateQueue(getStoredItemList())
-    //getStoredItemList will return the data from DB as List<T extends OESFeedItem>
+    //getStoredItemList will return the data from DB as List<T extends OESFeedItem>, </br>
+    // Below is the sample code which keeps track of app launch by a specific user

     /**
      * This should ideally be populated from persistant storage such as database